MeaghanCampbell/disc-live/README.md

 ## ⚡Purpose
-* AS A musician
+* AS A music fan
-* I WANT to find songs that I want to learn
+* I WANT to find similar artists
-* SO THAT I can teach myself how to play them in an efficient manner
+* SO THAT I can see tour dates relating to artists I select
-<br></br>
 <br></br>
 * GIVEN ...
 * WHEN I ...